Brian Morris (biologist)

 Brian James Morris is an Australian molecular biologist and medical researcher known for his work in the fields of hypertension, molecular genetics, and the development of medical technologies.
-He is a Professor Emeritus at the University of Sydney and has had a distinguished career in academic research, teaching, and clinical innovations.
+He is a professor emeritus at the University of Sydney and has had a distinguished career in academic research, teaching, and clinical innovations.
 His work has led to contributions to medical science, including the invention of the first polymerase chain reaction (PCR) test for viral detection, which he patented and applied to human papillomavirus (HPV) screening for cervical cancer prevention.
 As well, his strong advocacy for, and extensive publications on, the health benefits of male circumcision.

 Education

 Morris grew up in Adelaide, South Australia, where he graduated from the University of Adelaide in 1972.
 He then completed his PhD at Monash University and the University of Melbourne in 1975.
-From 1975–1978 he did postdoctoral research at the University of Missouri, and the University of California, San Francisco, first as a CJ Martin fellow, and then as an Advanced Fellow of the American Heart Association.
+From 1975 to 1978 he did postdoctoral research at the University of Missouri, and the University of California, San Francisco, first as a CJ Martin fellow, and then as an Advanced Fellow of the American Heart Association.

 Career

-Morris was appointed as a lecturer at the University of Sydney in 1978 and advanced through the academic ranks, becoming a Professor of Molecular Medical Sciences in 1999.
-In 2013, he was appointed Professor Emeritus at the University of Sydney.
+Morris was appointed as a lecturer at the University of Sydney in 1978 and advanced through the academic ranks, becoming a professor of Molecular Medical Sciences in 1999.
+In 2013, he was appointed professor emeritus at the University of Sydney.
 He has also served in various leadership roles within the university, including mentoring postgraduate students and overseeing research projects.
-He retired, with appointment to Professor Emeritus taking effect in January, 2014.
+He retired, with appointment to professor emeritus taking effect in January, 2014.
 In 2017, Morris starred as a prominent figure in the documentary film, American Circumcision sharing his views on male circumcision and female genital mutilation.